 In September 2019, the Cabot Institute and its academics took part in the Youth Global Climate Strike in Bristol to show support for young people facing the climate and ecological emergency.
 We used the opportunity to do some public engagement, answering people's questions about the environment as we marched through the streets.
 View the pictures from the Climate Strike.

 As part of this Strike, Dr Jess Hope lead a Carnival of Creatures – a parade of under-5s dressed as animals to highlight losses to biodiversity and its importance to the youngest members of our population.
 During the parade, Jess interviewed some of the participants about their favourite animals.
-You can watch the heart-warming video very soon.
+You can watch the heart-warming video below.

 To complement the film, Jess gave a training session with early years practitioners and childminders in Bristol.
 The session focused on climate change and how childminders can engage with it in their work with young children and help young children value and love the natural world.